-Design and the impact upon character of the area
+Design and the impact upon neighbouring amenities and the character of the area

 The NPPF emphasises good design as both a key aspect of sustainable development and being indivisible from good planning.
 Furthermore, paragraph 64 is clear that permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions.